EDUCATION

 The amount of the scholarship will be determined by the interest earned during the previous tax year, which has historically averaged between $3,000 - $4,000. *The annual dollar amount will be provided to the Enterprise High School Guidance Counselor on a year-to-year basis.

-For More Information, please contact the Enterprise Chamber of Commerce at (334) 347-0581.
+Questions?
+Contact the Enterprise Chamber of Commerce office at 334-347-0581.